kielSDeM/Black-Zero/ActiveDirectory/README.md

 # Domain and User Enumeration

-List accounts wiht administrative access to the current machine
+List accounts with administrative access to the current machine
 ```
 net localgroup administrators
 ```